Photographer’s Web Site Maintenance

 Yes, a boring blog title.

-Over the past couple of weeks, I’ve been helping some photographers clean up and reorganize the “back end” of their web sites.
+Over the past couple of weeks, I’ve been helping some photographers clean up and reorganize the back end of their web sites.
 Here are a few important things that every photographer should do with their web site (in no particular order):

 • Back up the web site regularly.
 Really.
 Keep a copy of the entire site on a local computer and/or on a CD/DVD.
 Most photographers’ web sites are not that large and can be easily backed up.
 Web hosts often provide a way to do site backups through cPanel (or similar).
-Or, just use FTP to download the site’s files.
+Or, just use FTP to download the site.

 • If the site hosts a blog or anything else that uses a database then back up the database.
 Again, web hosts provide a quick and easy way to do this through cPanel (or similar).
 It takes less than a minute to do.
 An alternative is to schedule auto-backups of the database using cPanel’s Cron feature.
 This usually requires only a single line of readily-available code.